 What’s the difference between a normal ultrasound and a PCOS ultrasound?

-Whilst the transvaginal ultrasound procedure is more invasive than an external ultrasound, this procedure does give you the best possible chance of an accurate diagnosis.
+Whilst the transvaginal ultrasound procedure is more uncomfortable than an external ultrasound, this procedure does give you the best possible chance of an accurate diagnosis.
 The transvaginal ultrasound will give your doctor a better understanding of your reproductive health to better manage your situation.

 Diagnosis

 If you are diagnosed with PCOS there are plenty of additional resources available on the Fertility Family website where we cover an array of topics around PCOS.
-You may also want to look at taking Inofolic Alpha.